 Paid hosting is more expensive than average

-There’s no set answer to the question of which blogging platform is the best, as each one has its own pros and cons.
+Honestly, there’s no set answer to the question of which is better in the battle of Squarespace vs WordPress as each one has its own pros and cons.

 If you ask us, however, we personally like WordPress’s feature-filled platform better than Squarespace’s easy-to-use interface.
 After all, WordPress is also considered a pioneer in the blogging industry, as many bloggers started out with this reliable blogging service.
 But if you’re not confident of your blog-customizing skills, you might want to give Squarespace and its drag-and-drop website builder a shot.